rombachuk/cloudant-performancecollector/documentation/Installation.md

 Several steps are needed :

-* configure haproxy token setup in `cloudant-performancecollector/resources/collect/configuration/perfagent_collect.conf`
+* configure haproxy token setup
-* configure cluster access in `cloudant-performancecollector/resources/collect/configuration/perfagent_connection.info`
+* configure cluster access
-* postgres target: configure export target in `cloudant-performancecollector/resources/export/postgres/configuration`
+* postgres target: configure export target
-* es target: configure export target in `cloudant-performancecollector/resources/export/elasticsearch/configuration`
+* es target: configure export target
-* configure exclusions for data collection (proxydata and clientdata)
+* configure exclusions for data collection (pre-filter data)
-* configure exclusions and thresholds for event-detection (proxydata only) - optional
+* configure exclusions and thresholds for event-detection  - optional
 * run the deploy/clean_install.sh script
 * the script will prompt for online/offline mode, and target type, as it executes
 * the installer will optionally build a new schema/template-set in the target :